- Skill level: Intermediate | Last updated: July 21, 2025*

 The classic Gang of Four patterns remain surprisingly relevant in modern PHP development.
 While frameworks like Laravel implement many patterns under the hood, understanding them helps you write better code and make informed architectural decisions.

-1. Factory Pattern - Object Creation Made Simple
+1. Factory Pattern: Streamlining Object Creation in Laravel

 The Factory pattern is everywhere in Laravel.
 Think of how Eloquent models create instances or how the container resolves dependencies.
 Here's a practical example: